ovis-hpc/ldms/ldms/man/ldmsd_yaml_parser.rst

 daemons
 =======

-List of dictionaries describing LDMS daemons that are part of the cluster and their endpoints that share transport configurations.
+| List of dictionaries describing LDMS daemons that are part of the cluster and
+  their endpoints that share transport configurations.
 The primary keys are "names", "hosts", "endpoints", and "environment".
 Any keys provided that do not match this string values (except for "stream_enable" and "msg_enable") are assumed to be either CLI commands, or overarching default configuration commands for a daemon.
+This includes commands such as "metric_sets_default_authz", and "set_memory".
+If a command requires multiple parameters, it may be set as a dictionary.
+| e.g.
+| metric_sets_default_authz:
+    uid : 0
+    gid : 0
+    perm : "777"

 names
 -----